-Concession fee will be a fixed sum of Re.
-1 per annum for the concession period.
-The Concessionaire shall, commencing from the 15th year of the concession period, pay a Premium equal to 1 per cent of the total realisable fee which shall be increased every year by an additional 1 per cent of the

-Concession fee should be levied when revenue streams can sustain it total realisable fee.
-Where bidders do not seek any grant and are willing to offer a higher Premium to the Government and/or an earlier commencement of its payment, they will be free to do so, subject to a ceiling of 30 per cent of the total realisable fee.
-In case of an exceptionally viable Project, the bidders would be free to offer an annual payment in the form of city side premium which shall be in addition to the 30 per cent revenue share mentioned above.
+The minimum concession fee will be a fixed sum of Re.1 per annum for the concession period.
+The Concessionaire shall, commencing from the 15th year of the concession period, pay a Premium equal to 1 per cent of the total realisable fee which shall be increased every year by an additional 1 per cent of the total realisable fee.
+Where bidders do not seek any grant and are willing to offer a higher revenue share to the Authority and/or an earlier commencement of its payment, they will be free to do so, subject to a ceiling of 50 per cent of the total realisable fee.
+In case of an exceptionally viable project, the bidders would be free to offer annual payment in the form of city side premium which shall be in addition to the 50 per cent revenue share mentioned above.